Southern land, once a great human empire, now fallen and ruined

 -

 The Erlyid are a tough, organised breed of humans who came over the mountains into Alair around -600 Imperial.
 Their expansion was rapid, and in a few years they were competing for land with the established elf-realms of Sildor.
 The resulting border wars went on for nearly two hundred years until a peace was finally negotiated and trade opened up instead.
 In 672, the elven army was trounced by the Northern humans at the battle of Thallan, and the elves withdrew from interference in affairs outside Sildor.
 From then on, the Empire began to "lose the plot", its’ focus shifting from trade and civilization to internal politics and eastward expansion.
-Thornal, the Imperial capital, is the largest city in Alair, and has the highest population.
-Its’ fortifications are widely regarded to be the toughest, as well, excepting those of the dwarfcastle Gloiran.
+Thornal, the Imperial capital, was the largest city in Alair, and had the highest population.
+Its’ fortifications were widely regarded to be the toughest, as well, excepting those of the dwarfcastle Gloiran.

 Before the coming of the Dragon, Erlyid was an empire comfortable in its' maturity; ruling all the lands south of the Elvenrealm, it was beginning the slow process of stagnation which inevitably strikes an empire which can't expand any more, but was still to all appearances at its' peak.
 All that changed with the coming of Varkar Barduric and the conquest of the North Kingdoms.